Tabrisrp/rich-contact-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple contact widget enhanced with microdatas & microformats tags
+A simple contact widget enhanced with microdatas & microformats tags for your local SEO

 == Description ==

 This contact widget comes with enhanced markup for microdatas & microformats, so that search engines can use it in their search results.
-They can help display contact informations about your business or yourself below your website in search results, and even a map with your location.
+They can help display contact information about your business or yourself below your website in search results, and even a map with your location, to improve your local SEO.

 The telephone & email are linked so that visitors can click on it and make a call (through mobile or skype) or send a mail from their computer or their mobile devices.